 At which precision level should mandatory information for PFC 1(A) be declared?

-This sub-section is particularly relevant for information elements such as the organic carbon content and the dry matter.
+This sub-section is particularly relevant for information elements such as the organic carbon and the dry matter content.

 The manufacturer is free to define the precision level for the above-mentioned information which is most pertinent for the user.
-For organic carbon content and dry matter content, it is recommended not to go beyond one decimal, as going beyond would not be in accordance with the precision of actual analytic methods.
+For organic carbon content and dry matter content, it is recommended not to go beyond one decimal, as going beyond would not be in accordance with the precision of actual analytical methods.

 Should ammoniacal nitrogen be declared even if it is not present in the product?